MattH360/Cube-Run-MSc-Dissertation-Project/C# Scripts/README.md

 ## **Script Descriptions**
 All C# scripts shown here were created from scratch within Unity, however the AIPathfinding.cs script does utilise two scripts from the AStar Pathfinding Project package (https://arongranberg.com/astar/) for the purpose of implementing the AStar pathfinding algorithm as the creation of a pathfinding algorithm was outside of the requirements for the project since generation of Cellular Automata rules had been implemented.
 Minor sections for the setup of the Astar Pathfinding Project package were also based on the Brackeys 2D Pathfinding Tutorial (https://www.youtube.com/watch?v=jvtFUfJ6CP8) and are noted in the AIPathfinding.cs script.

+**NOTE:** Some changes have been made to the scripts in an attempt to further reduce the inclusion of any duplicate cells within CA rules and to add some further improvents to the automated character movement.
+These however are not present in the project report and are not reflected in the test data.

 ### **AIPathfinding.cs**

 **Start() (Lines 41-59)**